for engineering teams

 No. The claude-agent-acp adapter connects your existing Claude Code setup to the Vokal workspace without changing how you run it locally.
 You keep your MCP server configuration, your prompt setup, and your workflow.
 Vokal adds the publish step: your setup gets a workspace identity and teammates can call it from a channel.

-live beta / 2026
+public launch / 2026

-Turn your Claude Code setup
+Turn your agent setup

-into team infrastructure.
+into team infrastructure in minutes.